BleuLlama/ROMviz/README.md

 # Desktop scripts

+These are scripts to be run on your host computer to convert files around in different ways.

+There are a few prerequisites for using these:

+- perl (scripts are written in perl)
+- ImageMagick tools ("convert") (image conversions)

-## Serial Converter
+## txt2bins.pl - Serial log to binary converter

-The first of the scripts (named x) will take the output from the above (it reads in a log file of the dumped text) and detect where the rom images are, and will reconstitute the binary ROM image files, whose filenames are based on the input text file, and the millisecond time.
+The first of the scripts (txt2bins.pl) will take the output from the above (it reads in a log file of the dumped text) and detect where the rom images are, and will reconstitute the binary ROM image files, whose filenames are based on the input text file, and the millisecond time.

+Usage:  perl txt2bins.pl serialLog.txt

-## Image conversion tools
+##

-There are three scripts here.
+# bin2gif.pl - Convert Binary ROM files to GIF images

-One will take the ROM image binary files and convert them to be a 1 bit (black/white) GIF image file of appropriate dimensions.
+This perl script will take the ROM image binary files and convert them to be a 1 bit (black/white) GIF image file of appropriate dimensions.
 One 8-bit byte read in will become 8 horizontal pixels.

-The next script will take a series of these and convert them to be an animated GIF file.
+It will then convert them all into one animated gif file.

+Usage:  perl bin2gif.pl file1.bin file2.bin ...

+# gif2bin.pl - Convert GIF images to Binary ROM files

-The final script will read in one of these GIF files (or one of your creation) of the appropriate size (unchecked) and will save out a binary ROM image file, suitable to be burned back to an EPROM device.
+This perl script reads in one of these GIF files (or one of your creation) of the appropriate size (unchecked) and will save out a binary ROM image file, suitable to be burned back to an EPROM device.

+Note: this might work with file formats other than GIF, but that is untested.

+Usage: gif2bin.pl file1.gif file2.gif ...